The Legal History of the LGBTQ+ Movement

 In the more than 50 years since the Stonewall uprising began the modern LGBTQ+ rights movement, there has been a massive shift both socially and legally when it comes to the LGBTQ+ community.
 This process hasn’t been easy.
 Years-long court battles, shifting public opinion, and legal setbacks have plagued the fight toward equality.
-Supreme Court decisions over the years on topics from free speech protections to the right to marry have both championed and limited LGBTQ+ people’s rights.
+Supreme Court decisions over the years on topics from free speech protections to the right to marry have both championed and limited LGBTQ+ people’s civil rights.

 First Gay Rights Case

 The first case related to LGBTQ+ rights to go before the Supreme Court was One, Inc. v.
 Olesen in 1958 and concerned the question of whether LGBTQ+ media was protected under the First Amendment.